We’ve got you!

 The Writing Center

 The Writing Center offers students a relaxed and welcoming place to discuss writing and the writing process with trained peer tutors.
-The Writing Center is staffed by undergraduate and graduate students; these tutors ask questions to help students discover what they want to say—effectively.
+The Writing Center is a free resource which is staffed by undergraduate and graduate students; these tutors ask questions to help students discover what they want to say – effectively.
 Because everyone writes differently, tutors tailor their assistance to meet each student’s needs.

 Students may make appointments online, by phone or by visiting the Writing Center in Z. Smith Reynolds Library 426.